kiarie404/Attachment_journal/book/src/week_9_tuesday.md

 # Tuesday

-I intend this to be my last day.
-- [ ] print the logbook.
+- [x] print the logbook.
+- [x] Show a co-worker how to document software using Markdown and Mdbook software.
-- [ ] continue learning Rust
+- [x] continue learning Rust

-*if any work-related task shows up, it becomes a priority.*